 Michael Weikath: Yeah, but wiser doesn’t mean better… necessarily.
 “Laughs”

 Metal-Rules.com: But do you see that—is there any kind of competition between you two after all these years?

 Michael Weikath: I don’t think so?
-I mean it’s all been said and done.
-What’s been played, you know, he was certainly strong on certain fields of his guitar work whereas I’m strong in another field of guitar work or whatever.
-I think none of us would fucking care if there is anything that the other can possibly do better or—you know, you’re content in bringing across your own personal magic as good as you can.
+I mean, it’s all been said and done.
+You know what’s been played; he was certainly strong on certain fields of his guitar work, whereas I’m strong in another field of guitar work or whatever.
+I think none of us would fucking care if there is anything that the other can do better or—you know, you’re content in bringing across your own personal magic as good as you can.

 Metal-Rules.com: Yeah, there is no need to prove anything anymore, right.

 Michael Weikath: I wouldn’t think so.

 Metal-Rules.com: On this tour, you’re doing a set of early Helloween classics together with Hansen on stage.
 How much did you have to practice and even re-learn some of the old stuff like “Heavy Metal Is the Law” before the tour started?

 Michael Weikath: A few emails were being sent back and forth, and it’s the stuff that we had played before.
 Not necessarily everyone; for instance, Dani has never played “Heavy Metal is the Law.”
 I’m not sure if he ever played “How Many Tears” before, do you know?
 But there you go.
 That was the only thing that you had to figure out what to—but the other parts—well, I mean Hansen and I have played before all the time except for “Heavy Metal is the Law.”
 It wasn’t known to anyone in the actual Helloween apart from Markus and Deris because we played that in Korea, and on the “Dark Ride” tour for a few occasions, we had “Heavy Metal is the Law.”